yoannMoreau/landsat_theia/README.md

 Then Run:

 $: pip install -U  git+git://github.com/yoannMoreau/landsat-theia.git
-Alternatively, you can also download the package and run:
+Alternatively, you can also download the source and use your own python

-$: python setup.py install
+$: python python/landsat_theia.py -h

 <h2>Overview: What can landsat-util do?</h2>